cantave/cantave/README.md

 I am pretty good at meeting and making friends with a diverse mix of people and i think it's partly based on all of the interests that I have.

 Well, thats enough about me.
 I'm really looking forward to this experiences and if you're on a similar journey reach out and connect!
-If you're more experienced and can offer guideance, please reach out as well!
+If you're more experienced and can offer guidance, please reach out as well!